 Oh, and the cons usually sell beer, so that helps.

 A few notes on freebies: they can be literally anything related to you and your work.
 I always have a ton of business cards spread out on the table with book covers on one side and my author info on the other.
 Pro tip: don’t overdo the personal details.
 Your name, website, and social media handles are more than enough.
 I get all my cards and posters from VistaPrint, an easy and affordable online option.
 Get creative.
 I used to be in rock bands once upon a time, so I always bring a stack of old CDs to give away.

 Comic cons can be insanely rewarding (and highly profitable) if you play them right, but you have to be smart about it.
 Some other things to consider:

 - You must be able to take credit cards.
 You live in a digital world, so leverage it.
 If you manage to hook a reader, but can’t take their preferred method of payment, then you should slap yourself and go hide under a rock.
 I use Square, an easy option that allows you to swipe cards on your smartphone.

 - Power is also an issue because you want your phone up at all times for transactions and promo pics.
 I always bring a portable USB charger, which you can nab on Amazon for cheap.

 - Get your own black tablecloth.
-Some cons are more prepared than others and it looks unprofessional to have your books stacked on a naked banquet table.
+Some events are more prepared than others and it looks unprofessional to have your books stacked on a naked banquet table.
 Even if you don’t need it, the cloth can double as a booth cover between sessions.
-It’s a handy dandy accessory to have with you at all times.
+It’s a handy dandy accessory.